jeremyrayjewell/cyber_journal/writeups/overthewire/bandit04.md

 **Date:** 2025-07-27

-## Obfuscated password (ROT13):
+## Obfuscated password (ROT13)

-4bDLICxkMBBRBB5cGJ81SO8w8ykKTHDj
+`4bDLICxkMBBRBB5cGJ81SO8w8ykKTHDj`

 ## Objective

-"The password for the next level is stored in the only human-readable file in the inhere directory.
+>"The password for the next level is stored in the only human-readable file in the inhere directory.
 Tip: if your terminal is messed up, try the “reset” command."

 ## PURPOSE